 Cut costs where you can

 Take a look at your checkbook (or maybe your online tracker) and see what expenses you can do without for the length of time to takes to get your credit back into shape.
+Cut cost quickly, while getting some needed exercise by commuting via Bicycle.
 The biggest money suck of them all can be ordering takeout.
 After a long day at work or running errands, it’s easy to say you’re picking up dinner or say yes to a friend’s last minute request to meet for happy hour.
 But avoid both of those if you can.
 Forbes found that it’s five times more expensive to eat out than it is to cook at home.
 Even meal kit services are three times the money that you would spend on going to the grocery store yourself and cooking for your family.
 Make that your first cut.